-Nursing support for dressing changes will be set-up only if needed and will be ordered by the surgeon.
+You will be set-up with in-home physiotherapy for a few weeks after your surgery.
+Nursing support for dressing changes will be set-up only if needed.
 Most people will be responsible for their own dressing supplies and changes (see "Care of your Incision" section for more information).
-CCAC typically DO NOT supply personal support workers for elective surgeries such as joint replacements, therefore if is important for you to arrange for help at home as stated above.
+CCAC typically DO NOT supply personal support workers for everyday needs, therefore if is important for you to arrange for help at home as stated above.

-If you have any questions about CCAC services before or after your surgery, please contact the London intake office at 519-473-2222.
+If you have any questions about CCAC services before or after your surgery, please contact the intake office at 519-473-2222.